Local dimer dynamics in higher dimensions: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Austrian Science Fund (FWF): P35428-N. We thank Scott Sheffield and Catherine Wolfram for suggesting the topic to us, and Marcin Lis for several interesting discussions.
+This work was supported by the Austrian Science Fund (FWF): P35428-N. We thank Scott Sheffield and Catherine Wolfram for suggesting the topic to us, Marcin Lis for several interesting discussions and the anonymous referee for helpful suggestions on the presentation.